Our Shared Responsibilities in Response to the COVID-19 Pandemic

 International Travel Guests

-If you have traveled internationally (anywhere outside the United States) in the 14 days prior to your visit, you will need to choose another time to join us.
-Guests who have travelled internationally need to monitor their health for a full 14 days after they return to the U.S. before visiting the Institute.
+If you have traveled internationally (anywhere outside the United States) in the 7 days prior to your visit, you will need to choose another time to join us.
+Guests who have traveled internationally need to monitor their health for a full 7 days after they return to the U.S. before visiting the Institute.

 General Information for Guests

-- The Himalayan Institute community adheres to COVID-19 best practices protocols based on CDC and State and Federal government guidelines, including requiring face masks for all staff and guests.
+- The Himalayan Institute community adheres to COVID-19 best practices protocols based on CDC and State and Federal government guidelines.

 - Our campus community is over 90% vaccinated.